raul-izquierdo/english/sources/vocabulary/By Topic/Quantities.md

     ?
 Una minoría votó en contra de la nueva ley : `A minority voted against the new law` - `Only a few people...`

 todos nosotros/vosotros
-    = all of us/you  `All of us are invited to the party` - `All of you have a right to vote`
+    = all of us/you
+    ?
+Todos nosotros estamos invitados a la fiesta : `All of us are invited to the party` ?
+Todos vosotros tenéis derecho a votar : `All of you have a right to vote`

 todos los
-    = all `All students must submit their assignment` - `All people have a right to vote`

-todo/todos ...
-    = every
+    = all
     ?
+Todas las personas tienen derecho a votar : `All people have a right to vote`

+todo/todos ... = every
+    ?
 Voy al gimnasio todos los días : `I go to the gym every day` ?
 Todo alumno debe asistir a clase : `Every student must attend class` ?
 Todo estudiante recibirá un certificado : `Every/Each student will receive a certificate` (aquí se solapa con _each_)

-cada
-    = each
+cada = each
     ?
 Cada alumno recibirá un regalo diferente : `Each child got a different gift`

 ## Existence

-tiene que haber = there has to be `There has to be some left` - `There has to be some food` no tiene que haber = there doesn't have to be `There doesn't have to be any left` - `There doesn't have to be any food`
+tiene que haber = there has to be
+    ?
+Tiene que haber algo de comida : `There has to be some food` ?
+Tiene que quedar algo : `There has to be some left`

+no tiene que haber = there doesn't have to be
+    ?
+No tiene que haber comida : `There doesn't have to be any food` ?
+No tiene que quedar nada : `There doesn't have to be any left`

-no puede haber  = there can't be `There can't be any more left` - `There can't be any more food`
+no puede haber  = there can't be
+    ?
+No puede quedar nada más : `There can't be any more left`

-debe haber = there must be `There must be some left` - `There must be some food` debería haber = there should be `There should be some left` - `There should be some food`
+debe haber = there must be
+    ?
+Debe quedar algo : `There must be some left`

+debería haber = there should be
+    ?
+Debería quedar algo : `There should be some left`

-debería haber habido = there should have been `There should have been some left` - `There should have been some food`
+debería haber habido = there should have been
+    ?
+Debería haber quedado algo : `There should have been some left`

 algo
-    = something (en afirmativas)` There has to be something left` = anything (negativa e interrogativa) `There doesn't have to be anything left` - `Is there anything to eat?`
+    = something (en afirmativas)
+    = anything (negativa e interrogativa)
+    ?
+Tiene que quedar algo : `There has to be something left` ? ¿Hay algo para comer? : `Is there anything to eat?`

+nada = nothing
-nada = nothing `There has to be nothing left` - `There has to be nothing to eat`
+    ?
+No tiene que quedar nada : `There has to be nothing left`

-cero, ceros = zero, zeros `There are zero chances of success` - `There are zeros in the number 1000`
+cero, ceros = zero, zeros
+    ?
+Hay cero posibilidades de éxito : `There are zero chances of success` ?
+Hay ceros en el número 1000 : `There are zeros in the number 1000`

 ninguno
     = neither (para dos opciones)